 Ebay provides an easy to use interface for finding the product you want to sell (before you even setup an account) and helps drill down to the specific details you’ll need.

 Click here to sign up and sell on Ebay.

-This is the place to be if you handcraft your own products or have something awesome and vintage that the world might want.
+This is the place to be if you handcraft your own products or have something awesome and vintage that you might want to make money online with.

 - Etsy charges $.20 per item listed on the site